AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/log-locations.md

 - **Project web Interface**—You can see build, deploy, and post-deploy log information in the environment _messages_ list.

-- **Cloud CLI**—You can view container logs using the `magento-cloud log` command.
+- **Cloud CLI**—You can view local environment logs using the `magento-cloud log` command or remote environment logs using the `magento-cloud ssh` command.

 >[!TIP]
 >
 >For Pro environments, automatic log rotation, compression, and removal are enabled for log files with a fixed file name.
 Each log file type has a rotating pattern and lifetime.
 Starter environments do not have log rotation.
 Full details of the environment's log rotation and lifespan of compressed logs can be found in: `/etc/logrotate.conf` and `/etc/logrotate.d/<various>`

-## Log data for Production and Staging
+## Log locations

-On Pro Production and Staging environments, use the [New Relic Logs application](../monitor/new-relic.md#view-and-analyze-log-data) integrated with your project to manage aggregated log data from all logs associated with your Adobe Commerce on cloud infrastructure project.

-The New Relic Logs application provides a centralized log management dashboard to troubleshoot and monitor Adobe Commerce on cloud infrastructure Production and Staging environments.
-The dashboard also provides access to log data for Fastly CDN, Image Optimization, and Web application firewall (WAF) services.
-See [New Relic services](../monitor/new-relic.md#view-and-analyze-log-data).

-## Container logs

-Container logs include events that occur within a container in the remote environment.
-Container logs are stored in the following locations:
+Logs that include events that occur in the remote environment are stored in the following locations:

 - Integration: `/var/log/<log-name>.log`
 - Pro Staging: `/var/log/platform/<project-ID>_stg/<log-name>.log`
 - Pro Production: `/var/log/platform/<project-ID>/<log-name>.log`

-The value of `<project-ID>` depends on the project ID and whether the environment is Staging or Production.
+The value of `<project-ID>` depends on the project and whether the environment is Staging or Production.
 For example, with a project ID of `yw1unoukjcawe`, the Staging environment user is `yw1unoukjcawe_stg` and the Production environment user is `yw1unoukjcawe`.

 Using that example, the deploy log is: `/var/log/platform/yw1unoukjcawe_stg/deploy.log`